By: Jen Russon

 She and Biagini agree that their red velvet cake is dangerous.

 “People out of state order it for their weddings and fly home with it,” he said proudly.

 His storefront is so new, it lacks signage, but Biagini is happy to take customers on a tour of his breads and pastries beckoning from the display case.
-Over the course of the day, he assures several people who tell him they are diabetic that he has many sugar-free items to choose from.
+Over the day, he assures several people who tell him they have diabetes that he has many sugar-free items to choose from.

 When they ask how he makes it sweet, he tells them he uses monk fruit.

 It must be good, or Big Mike’s Bakery would not have picked up South Florida’s best bakery award in 2016.